EU imposes counter-tariffs on US products from April 1, 2025

 Strasbourg, March 12, 2025

 Trade relations between the European Union and the United States are the largest in the world.
-They have brought prosperity and security to millions of people.
+They have brought wealth and prosperity to millions of people.
+Security brought.
 And trade has created millions of good jobs on both sides of the Atlantic.

-As of this morning, the United States is imposing a 25% tariff on steel and aluminum imports.
+As of this morning, the United States imposes a tariff of 25 % on Steel and aluminum imports.
 We deeply regret this measure.
-Tariffs are taxes.
+Customs duties are taxes.
 They are bad for the economy and even worse for consumers.
 They disrupt supply chains.
-They create uncertainty for the economy.
+They bring uncertainty to the economy.
 Jobs are at stake.
 Prices will rise.
-Nobody needs this – neither in the European Union nor in the United States.
+Nobody needs that - neither in the European Union nor in the United States.

 Our countermeasures will be introduced in two stages – beginning on April 1 and fully implemented from April 13.
 In the meantime, we remain open to negotiations.